|

 "He pressed down on the boards"; "press your thumb on this spot" - Force or impel in an indicated direction

-- urge, urge on, exhort - To be oppressive or burdensome
+"I pressed him to finish his studies"; - urge, urge on, exhort - To be oppressive or burdensome

-"Something pressed on his mind" - weigh - Place between two surfaces and apply weight or pressure
+"Something pressed on his mind"; - weigh - Place between two surfaces and apply weight or pressure

-"pressed flowers" - Squeeze or press together
+"pressed flowers" - Bring together or compress

-- compress, constrict, squeeze, compact, contract - Crowd closely
+"she pressed her lips"; - compress, constrict, squeeze, compact, contract - Crowd closely

 "The crowds pressed along the street" - Create by pressing